dangazineu/agentza/experimental/reference/SPEC.md

   Each block is cryptographically chained to the previous one.
 Authenticity is ensured by verifying that every block’s digital fingerprint is correctly computed and that its signatures match the associated controlling identifiers.

 - **Composability:**
   Microledgers are designed to be composable.
-New genesis blocks may be chained to existing chains if required.
+New genesis blocks may be chained to existing chains if necessary.

 - **Ownership Transfer:**
   The ownership of a block is defined by its custodians.
 To transfer ownership, the current custodians must anchor a new block containing updated controlling identifiers.